What is Work Inspiration?

-Careers New Zealand will support you to develop and deliver the programme.
+The Tertiary Education Commission will support you to develop and deliver the programme.

 How does it work?

-We give you an employers’ toolkit including a How-to Guide and student workbook templates to help you manage your Work Inspiration programme.
+We give you an employers’ toolkit including a how-to guide and student workbook templates to help you manage your Work Inspiration programme.

 Find out all the details in our information booklet:

 - Deliver the programme for students at your workplace

 - Ensure the programme highlights what you want students to see in your industry

 - Champion Work Inspiration with your staff